grzegorz914/homebridge-enphase-envoy/README.md

 ### About the plugin!
 - All devices are detected automatically (Envoy, Q-Relays, AC Batteries, Meters, Microinverters, Ensemble, Encharges, Enpower, WirelessKit).
-- Envoy device ID is detected automatically, is required to read and change Power Production Mode.
+- Envoy device ID is detected automatically, is required to control Power Production.
 - Envoy password is detected automatically or can be added in config if was already chenged by user.
-- Installer password is required to read communications level of (Microinverters, Q-Relays, AC Batteries) and data from Ensemble devices (Enpower, Encharge).
+- Installer password is required to read communications level of (Microinverters, Q-Relays, AC Batteries) and data from Ensemble devices (Enpower, Encharges).
 - Installer password need to be generated, more info here: https://thecomputerperson.wordpress.com/2016/08/28/reverse-engineering-the-enphase-installer-toolkit/.
 - For best experiences please use *Controller App* or *EVE app* for iOS, Home app display it as unsupported.

 ### Info v5.2.15 and above!
 - Added system Power Production Enable/Disable.
-- Finally detects Ensemble, Encharges and Enpowers (required *installerPasswd*).
+- Finally detects Ensemble, Encharges and Enpower (required *installerPasswd*).

 ### Info v4.x.x and above!
 - Version 4.0.0 whole new concept.